SUNDERLAND AND TYNE LUSTRE POTTERY

 Picture

 And finally...
 I'm unsure that this item was made by Dixon, so it is presented out of date order.
-It is apparently enamelled by the same hand as the slightly later plaque above.
-It is possible that the enameller was jobbing at more than one pottery, or that the loving cup was indeed made at the Garrison Pottery.
+It is enamelled by a very similar hand to the slightly later plaque above.

 Contact Stephen Smith